-California Biobank Stores Every Baby’s DNA.
-Who Else Has Access?
+California Biobank Stores Every Baby’s DNA; Parents Unaware Of Practice

 Additionally, they said they’re more likely to destroy their child’s sample now than they would have been if they had been notified of their rights to begin with.

-Both the California Hospital Association and the March of Dimes, which opposed previous legation that would have allowed parents to opt-in, say they are now open to improving the way the state informs parents that their child’s samples will be stored and may be used to advance research.
+Both the California Hospital Association and the March of Dimes, which opposed previous legation that would have allowed parents to opt-in, say they are now open to improving the way the state informs parents that their child’s samples will be stored and “may be used to advance research.”

 However, neither has an official position on allowing parents to opt-in to storage.

+Karen Smith, appointed by Governor Brown, is the current Director of the Department of Public Health.
+She has the power to adopt new regulations.

+Though, for a more permanent fix, lawmakers in Sacramento would need to pass new legislation.

-We’ve shared our findings with several state lawmakers.
-Each told us they were shocked to learn that the state was storing DNA samples from every baby born in the state and selling them to outside researchers without parents’ knowledge or consent.
+We’ve shared our findings with several state lawmakers on the Assembly Privacy Committee.
+Many were shocked to learn that the state was storing DNA samples from every baby born in the state and selling them to outside researchers without parents’ knowledge or consent.

-So far, however, none have shown any interest in legislation that would give parents the right to opt out of storage before the child is born, or at least require the state to confirm parents are informed before storing their baby’s blood indefinitely.
+So far, however, none have shown any interest in giving parents the right to opt out of storage before the child is born, or even requiring the state to confirm parents are informed before storing their baby’s blood indefinitely.

+NOTE: Use This Form To Find Out If Your DNA Was Used

+(Reporter Julie Watts is working on a follow-up story and would love to know what you find.
+E-mail her at jwatts@cbs.com.)